Isreal-Oluwasegun/PyDBManager/README.md

 # PyDBManager

 **PyDBManager** is a lightweight Python utility for managing MySQL databases through dynamic SQL.
-It simplifies database setup and provides convenient methods for creating tables, inserting data, and running queries — all from user-provided SQL strings.
+It simplifies database setup and provides convenient methods for creating tables, inserting data, and running queries, all from user-provided SQL strings.

 ## Features
 - Connects and selects MySQL databases automatically